afourmy/pyNMS/README.md

 - [x] Merge Add to AS and Manage AS window
 - [x] Use haversine formula to compute the distance of a link based on GPS coordinates
 - [x] Add new devices: splitter, regenerator/amplifier
+- [ ] Replace splitter with switch
+- [ ] Dict reset from keys
+- [ ] Selection dict should include all type of link: trunk, route, traffic
 - [ ] Check box in the frame to hide/show nodes
 - [ ] Filter route display depending on whether a traffic link is using them
 - [ ] Find a way to silence GLPK